x-ia/dena-review/README.md

 ```

 ## How to play
-On your turn hit the key same as column ID to put a stone.
+On your turn, hit the key same as column ID to put a stone.

 ## Screen image
 ```